BENTLEIGH CLINIC REOPENING 16th DECEMBER - NEW ADDRESS 463 CENTRE RD

 Treatment

-Mild OSA may be corrected through behavioral modifications such as proper sleeping position, weight loss, and avoidance of sedatives and alcohol.
+Mild OSA may be corrected through behavioural modifications such as proper sleeping position, weight loss, and avoidance of sedatives and alcohol.
 What about for those with moderate to severe OSA?